wearetheframers/frame-core-wip/docs/index.md

 - Integration with popular AI APIs (OpenAI GPT, Mistral, etc.) as well as local model support
 - Streaming text generation support
 - Flexible behavior and decision-making mechanics that can be based off of emotions and memories
+- Comprehensive priority system for roles, goals, and tasks, enabling dynamic and context-aware behavior
 - Monitoring and metrics; built-in LLM API usage / costs tracking

 ## Technologies Used